nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 # Threshold to filter out potential false positive
 # taxonomy assignments
 filter_threshold <- 0.5
-# Filter out Rare and non-microbial assignment
+# Filter out Rare and non-microbial assignments.
 # You can add as many species that you'd like to filter out
 # using the following syntax "|species_name1|species_name2"
 non_microbial <- "Unclassifed|unclassified|Homo sapien|cannot|uncultured|unidentified"